-- English 1010 & 1020 (6 hrs.)
-Sciences (8 hrs.) (specific to major or degree) - Using Mathematics (3 hrs.) (specific to major or degree) - At least 15 additional hours from the General Education - Core - (Total of at least 32 Credit Hours) - Achieve a GPA of at least 2.5 on all general education work reflected in the calculated grade point average Developmental Studies courses and CSCI 1100. □ Developmental Studies courses and CSCI 1100.0 2 hm) as (excluding - Pass UIT Proficiency Exam or pass CSCI 1100 (0-3 hrs.)
+English 1010 & 1020 (6 hrs.)
+Sciences (8 hrs.) (specific to major or degree) Using Mathematics (3 hrs.) (specific to major or degree) At least 15 additional hours from the General Education Core (other than English, Science, or Mathematics) (Total of at least 32 Credit Hours) Achieve a GPA of at least 2.5 on all general education work as flected in the calculated grade point average (excluding Developmental Studies courses and CSCI 1100).
+Pass UIT Proficiency Exam or pass CSCI 1100 (0-3 hrs.)
 (Beginning Fall 2004.)

-PLUS:

-EDFN 2100 Orientation to the Profession of Education 1 hr.) with a "C" or higher.

-AND

-EDFN 2300 Foundations for Teaching (2hrs.) with a "C" or higher.
-To register for this class, a student must meet score requirements on one of the state mandated tests.
+EDFN 2100 Orientation to the Profession of Education 1 hr.) with a "C" or higher. rec EDFN 2300 Foundations for Teaching (2hrs.) with a "C" or higher.
+To register for this class, a student must meet score quirements on one of the state mandated tests.
 (See below.)

-Additionally :

-PreK-3 majors: ECED 2150 Foundations of Early Childhood (3hrs.) with a "C" or higher.
-ACHIEVE A MINIMUM SCORE ON:

-□ ACT: 22 E,R,M, & S only (21 prior to 10/89) OR SAT: 1020 R (old V) & M only (920 prior to 4/1/95) OR

-PRAXIS I: PPST(9/1/99) C-PPST(1/1/02)

-Reading 174 174

-Math 173 173

-Writing 173 173

-paper/pencil version Computerized PPST

-□ Make formal application to the College of Education Teacher

-Education Program (applications available Warf-Pickel 321)

-In addition, students must:

-Complete a background check and receive clearance.
-(This

-MUST be initiated through CCOE Advisement Office, Warf-
+Additionally: PreK-3 majors: ECED 2150 Foundations of Early Childhood (3hrs.) with a "C" or higher.
+ACHIEVE A MINIMUM SCORE ON: □ ACT: 22 E,R,M, & S only (21 prior to 10/89) OR SAT: 1020 R (old V) & M only (920 prior to 4/1/95) OR PRAXIS I: PPST(9/1/99) C-PPST(1/1/02) Reading 174 174 Math 173 173 Writing 173 173 paper/pencil version Computerized PPST Make formal application to the College of Education Teacher Education Program (applications available Warf-Pickel 321) ch In addition, students must: Complete a background check and receive clearance.
+(This MUST be initiated through CCOE Advisement Office, Warf-Pickel, 321) Demonstrate good moral character and sign a notarized Statement of aracter. □.
+Achieve passing scores on an approved speech and hearing test.
+Demonstrate freedom from any condition that would impair effectiveness as a teacher.

-Pickel, 321)

-Demonstrate good moral character and sign a notarized Statement o

-character.

-Achieve passing scores on an approved speech and hearing

-test.

-Demonstrate freedom from any condition that would impair

-effectiveness as a teacher.

-Submit a portfolio to the COE Admissions Board as initiated in EDFN 2300.

-2300.

-Receive positive recommendation unconditional of admission from College of Education Admission Board.
+□ Receive positive recommendation unconditional admission from College of Education Admission Board.

-STUDENT TEACHING -- In order to be placed in student teaching. a student must complete the following:
+STUDENT TEACHING--In order to be placed in student teaching. a student must complete the following: